contensis/cli/packages/contensis-cli/README.md

 ### Import from another Contensis environment

 Connect to your "source" environment first, ensure you can fetch the entries you plan on importing from here and your query / filters are working to fetch exactly the data you are expecting with the `get entries` command.
-Add the `--dependents` option to fetch all of the entries that will eventually be imported.
+Add the `--dependents` option to your `get entries` test commands to fetch all of the entries that will eventually be imported.

 When you are happy you can fetch only the data you intend to import, connect to the "target" environment (and project) then use the same query as before except with the `import entries` command